Roland Dannö

 Roland Dannö (born 13 February 1966) is a former international speedway rider from Sweden.
-He earned 10 caps for the Sweden national speedway team.
+He earned ten caps for the Sweden national speedway team.

 Speedway career

 Dannö won the silver medal at the 1988 Swedish Championship.

-He rode in the top tier of British Speedway from 1987 to 1988, riding for Hackney Hawks and Belle Vue Aces.
+Dannö rode in the top tier of British Speedway from 1987 to 1988, riding for Hackney Hawks and Belle Vue Aces.

 Family

-His brother Stefan Dannö was also a speedway rider.
+Dannö's brother Stefan was also a speedway rider.